-The huge Deep Eddy Pool is the state’s oldest pool, and offers a traditional public pool experience in the center of Austin.
-Catch the poolside fun during Splash Party Movie Nights, when family-friendly films are projected on an inflatable screen.
+The huge Deep Eddy Pool is the state’s oldest pool, and offers a traditional public pool experience for lap swimming and recreational swimming in the center of Austin.

 Hamilton Pool.
 Credit Dave Mead.

-Located a 40-minute drive from Austin in Texas Hill Country, Hamilton pool is a geological wonder.
+Located a 40-minute drive from Austin in the Texas Hill Country, Hamilton Pool Preserve is a geological wonder.
 This historic swimming hole was formed by the Hamilton Creek spilling out over limestone outcroppings, creating a dramatic 50-foot waterfall that plunges into a canyon.
-Reservations are required from May through September.

 Water access is currently allowed, but never guaranteed with a reservation.
 Check the website for the latest opening and reservation information.